GorillaDev420/OS-lab1/docs/report.md

 ```

-Given the program linked list is arranged in a reverse order, a recursive method of execution was chosen.
-One of the reasons for this was to improve the readability of the code, but also beacuse of the nature of the data structure, it seemed like the simplest choice.
+Given the program's linked list is arranged in a reverse order, a recursive method of execution was chosen.
+One of the reasons for this was to improve the readability of the code, but also because of the nature of the data structure, it seemed like the simplest choice.
 The pipe function are able to arbitrarily execute any number of piped programs, with the proper syntax described below:

 ```
 pgm N ... | pgm N-1 ... | ... | pgm 1 ...